adamsilver/fdpb/03-Book-A-Flight.md

 The script injects two buttons.
 The buttons mimic the behaviour of the native spinner by decreasing or increasing the input's value by 1.

-## 4. Choose flight
+## 4. Choosing a flight

 Up to now, we've simply been gathering preferences in order to determine which flights to show.
-Now we have what we need, the user can select a flight from the list of results.

-How it might look:
+Now we gathered what we need to, the user can select a flight from the list of results.
+Here's how it might look:

 ![Image](./images/image.png)

-HTML:

 ```HTML
 <div class="field">